slackapi/node-slack-sdk/packages/node-slack-interactive-messages/README.md

 and we recommend the one that begins with "https").
 Let's call this the base URL (for example, `https://d9f6dad3.ngrok.io`)

-To create an action URL, we add the path where our app listens for message actions onto the end of the base URL.
+To create the request URL, we add the path where our app listens for message actions onto the end of the base URL.
 This will depend on your app, but if you are using the built-in HTTP server, the path is `/slack/actions`.
-In this example the action URL would be `https://d9f6dad3.ngrok.io/slack/actions`.
+In this example the request URL would be `https://d9f6dad3.ngrok.io/slack/actions`.

 ## Usage